Patrick MacKellar: 7 Years War

-On 4 January 1758 year Mackellar was promoted to major and sub-director of engineers and was appointed deputy to Colonel John Henry Bastide in the expedition against Louisbourg, the key to control of the St Lawrence, the vital supply line of Canada.
+On 4 January 1758, Mackellar was promoted to major and sub-director of engineers and was appointed deputy to Colonel John Henry Bastide in the expedition against Louisbourg, the key to control of the St Lawrence River, the vital supply line of Canada.

-The British forces disembarked in Gabarus bay, a couple of miles from their objective, on 8 June 1758 and commenced the Siege of Louisbourg (1758).
+The British forces disembarked in Gabarus bay, a couple of miles from their objective, on 8 June 1758 and commenced the Second Siege of Louisbourg.
 Mackellar initially accompanied the then Brigadier-General James Wolfe on his rapid, left-flanking thrust to encircle the town and to place batteries at the entrance to the harbour on the opposite shore to the town.
 On 8 July, when Bastide was wounded, Mackellar became the acting chief engineer.
 Although Wolfe was impatient with the slow progress of the siege (and let his unflattering opinion of military engineers be generally known), it appears that not a little of the credit for the capitulation of Louisbourg on 27 July was due to Mackellar's professional skill.
-It was not therefore surprising that a few months later Mackellar was selected to serve as chief engineer in the expedition that Wolfe was to command against Quebec.
+It was not therefore surprising that a few months later, Mackellar was selected to serve as chief engineer in the expedition that Wolfe was to command against Quebec.

-In May 1759 the army of 8,500 men assembled at Louisbourg and then sailed up the St Lawrence to Quebec.
-During the siege of Quebec the information contained in Mackellar's report proved to be invaluable.
+In May 1759, the army of 8,500 men assembled at Louisbourg and then sailed up the St Lawrence to Quebec.
+During the siege of Quebec, the information contained in Mackellar's report proved to be invaluable.
 Although much of it was out of date, it nonetheless provided Wolfe with the only substantial body of intelligence about his objective, and Mackellar became one of Wolfe's few trusted advisers.

 Despite being wounded in an earlier attack on 31 July near the Montmorency River, Mackellar sited the British batteries and conducted all preliminary siege operations against Quebec.
 He also devised and tested methods of landing infantry from floating stages.
 He advised Wolfe against a frontal attack upon the city and accompanied the general on his final reconnaissance.